GeoscienceAustralia/ptha/ptha_access/README.md

 # Get the initial condition as a geo-referenced raster, forcing download of
 # all files from NCI irrespective of whether they exist on the current
 # machine
-initial_condition_240 = get_initial_condition_for_event(puysegur, 240, force_file_download=TRUE)
+initial_condition_3050 = get_initial_condition_for_event(puysegur, 3050, force_file_download=TRUE)
 ```

 ### ***Getting hazard curves at a particular hazard point***

-FIXME: To do -- I still need to make the data on NCI to facilitate this
+FIXME: Integrate with above discussion.
+Consider showing how to download numeric
+curve values for a particular point.

 ### ***Finding earthquake events within a particular wave-height range at a particular hazard point***

-FIXME: To do -- I still need to make the data on NCI to facilitate this
+FIXME:

 ### ***Extracting the tsunami time-series for a particular event at a particular hazard point***

 Here we show how to read a flow time-series for a given earthquake event, at a
 given hazard point.
-To do this, you have to know the hazard point ID, which can
+To do this, you have to know the hazard point `gaugeID`, which can
-be found by clicking on the hazard point in the interactive map above (see the
+be found by clicking on the hazard point in the interactive map above (please do not
-ID number).
+confuse this with the Feature ID that is shown by default in the interactive map - I
+would like to remove this field, but do not yet know how/if it can be done!).

 The data is downloaded from the NCI.